rootstrap/ios-base/README.md

 3. Go to **Product** -> **Scheme** -> **Edit scheme**.
 Then select **Pre-actions** for the Build stage and make sure that the `Provided build setting` is set to your current target.
 **Repeat this step for the Post-actions script.**
 4. Done :)

+## CD using Fastlane
+Lanes for each deployment target are provided with some basic behavior:
+- Each target has two options: `build_x` and `release_x`.
+- The `build` lane will just archive the app and leave the `.ipa` ready for upload.
+- The `release` lane will:
+  - Check the repo status (it has to be clean, with no pending changes)
+  - Increment the build number.
+  - Tag the new release and push it to the set branch (dev and staging push to develop and production to master by default, but it's configurable).
+  - Build the app.
+  - Generate a changelog from the commit diff between this new version and the previous.
+  - Upload to testflight and wait until it's processed.

+Check the `Appfile` and `Fastfile` for more information.

 ## License